Most of the publications listed are also available on Google Scholar, ResearchGate and Academia.edu

 BOOKS

-2024: Paul Ugor and Bonny Ibhawoh eds.
-Narrating Transitional Justice: Memory in the Age of Truth and Reconciliation (Forthcoming).
+2025: Paul Ugor and Bonny Ibhawoh eds.
+Narrating Transitional Justice: Memory in the Age of Truth and Reconciliation (McGill-Queens University Press).

 2023: Bonny Ibhawoh, Sylvia Bawa and Jasper Ayelazuno, eds.
 Truth Commissions and State Building (McGill-Queens University Press, 2023).